packit/packit.dev/content/docs/configuration.md

 #### copy_upstream_release_description

-(*bool*) When doing a new update in Fedora dist-git, the [Github upstream release description](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) is copied to the specfile changelog when set to `true`.
+(*bool*) When doing a new update in Fedora dist-git, the [GitHub upstream release description](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) is copied to the specfile changelog when set to `true`.
 By default (`false`), commit message titles (first line of a commit message) are copied.
 But be aware that the release description is copied as is, without any processing